Hrudyasreech/AI-Plant-Disease-Detection/README.md

 4. Suitable for CNN-based image classification and transfer learning tasks.

 *LIVE DEMO*
-Click here to try the app instantly: [PASTE YOUR STREAMLIT APP LINK HERE] (Note: If you run the app locally, you will need to provide your own Gemini API Key.
+Click here to try the app instantly: (https://ai-plant-disease-detection-hs.streamlit.app/) (Note: If you run the app locally, you will need to provide your own Gemini API Key.
 The live demo has this configured.)

 *Key Features*: